Everything You Need to Know About Paprika: Types, Uses & Buying Guide

 Is paprika the same as cayenne pepper?

 No, paprika and cayenne pepper are different.
-Cayenne is a hotter, spicier pepper, while paprika is generally milder.
-However, there are hot varieties of paprika that can be comparable in heat to cayenne.
+Cayenne is hotter and spicier, while paprika is generally milder.
+Some hot paprika varieties may approach cayenne's heat level.

 Can I substitute paprika for chili powder?

-Yes, you can substitute paprika for chili powder, but keep in mind that chili powder usually contains additional spices like cumin and garlic.
+Yes, but chili powder typically contains additional spices like cumin and garlic.
 Paprika alone may not provide the same depth of flavor.

 Does paprika expire?

-Paprika can lose its potency over time, but it doesn’t technically expire.
-Store it in an airtight container in a cool, dark place to maintain its flavor and color.
+Paprika loses potency over time but doesn't technically expire.
+Store in an airtight container in a cool, dark place to maintain flavor and color.

 Can I use paprika in baking?